VI.H. CURRENT COMMITTEES (rev. 3/2009)

 VI.H.2.d.
 MARKETING SUBCOMMITTEE

 The Marketing Subcommittee plans, coordinates, and executes the selling of merchandise as promotional and fundraising initiatives for the Association.
 All MLA merchandise must be approved by the Board of Directors in advance of its sale, and must display the full name and/or official logo of the Association.
 The Subcommittee coordinates the installation and staffing of the MLA Shop at annual Association meetings.
-The Advertising Manager, Publicity & Outreach Officer, and Administrative Officer serve as ex officio members of the subcommittee. (rev. 5/2013)
+The Publicity & Outreach Officer, and Administrative Officer serve as ex officio members of the subcommittee. (rev. 5/2013) (rev. 3/2019)

 VI.H.3.
 EDUCATION COMMITTEE